 WHAT MAKES THIS WINE UNIQUE?
-This unique collaboration between winemaker Raúl Pérez and lifelong viticulturist, Rodri Mendez extracts single Vineyard selections, old vines, coastal vines and red varieties in the subzone Val do Salnes.
-Wines are Fresh acid, low alcohol (12.5%) red that undergo a process of whole cluster fermentation in 12-year-old foudre.
-Winemaker Raul Perez states, "harvest is always the same day, every vintage.
-The day before the rain comes."
+The unique winemaking techniques and talents of lifelong viticulturalist, Rodri Mendez, make for a very interesting project.
+Rodri extracts single vineyard selections, old vines, coastal vines and red varieties in the subzone Val do Salnes.
+Wines are fresh with balanced acidity, and low in alcohol (12.5%).
+This is a red wine that undergoes a process of whole cluster fermentation in a 12-year-old foudre.

 GRAPE: 100% Loureiro.
 Vines planted in 1972.
 Tended in sandy and granite soil at 5 m (16 ft) elevation